core-methods-in-edm/assignment1/README.md

 ## Installing Git
 * Git is a version control system to keep track of our work and collaboration
-* Instructions for setup can be found [here](https://help.github.com/articles/set-up-git/) and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+* Instructions for setup can be found. [here](https://help.github.com/articles/set-up-git/) and [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * Download [Git](https://git-scm.com/downloads)

 ## Connecting Git-Github-RStudio